bp-santos/sensor-lab-net/README.md

 - The student nodes are also sending their name to their sensor node for better understanding.
 - Refactoring of Sensor_Node to include the new structure Node important to easily send the connected nodes and their name between the sensor node and the main node.
 - Changed the data that is going to be transmitted via MQTT to include the names of every node.

+18/04/2024
+- Sensor Node changed to work with the Arduino Nano ESP32
+- Change readings to int16_t to be supported across all boards
+- The node-red tree now displays the name of each node on top of its id
+- The code of the node-red was simplified